nicholaswilde/recipes/docs/breakfast/dreamy-cream-scones.md

 ### Step 3

-If making by hand, use two knives, a pastry blender or your fingertips and quickly cut in unsalted butter until mixture resembles coarse meal, with a few slightly larger butter lumps.
+If making by hand, use two knives, a pastry blender or your fingertips and quickly cut in cold unsalted butter until mixture resembles coarse meal, with a few slightly larger butter lumps.
 Stir in currants or dried cranberries.
 If using food processor, remove cover and distribute butter evenly over dry ingredients.
 Cover and pulse 12 times, each pulse lasting 1 second.
 Add currants and pulse one more time.
 Transfer dough to large bowl.

 ### Step 4